-- As part of Sexual Assault Awareness Month, SCU participates in Denim Day whereby members of the campus (both employees and students) are encouraged to wear jeans in order to raise awareness of rape and sexual assault. - During the weeks leading up to the event, images related to misconceptions about consent and sexual assault are displayed on the SCU.tv digital signage system on campus (located inside both student lounges and the Campus Store).
+- Each April, SCU promotes practices that are apart of Sexual Assault Awareness Month, culminating in participation in Denim Day whereby members of the campus (both employees and students) are encouraged to wear jeans in order to raise awareness of rape and sexual assault. - During the weeks leading up to the event, images related to misconceptions about consent and sexual assault are displayed on the SCU.tv digital signage system on campus (located inside both student lounges and the Campus Store). - Posters, coffee sleeves, pins, and other items help promote the concept of consent as well as how power impacts consent. - Addresses: Awareness, Bystander Intervention, Risk Reduction

-Addresses: Awareness